icon

 AAA vs AAAA Quality South Sea Pearl Necklaces

-Remember that Luster - and Orient whenever visible - makes or breaks these little guys as gemstones, so aim to up that “L” factor whenever possible.
+Remember that luster - and orient whenever visible - makes or breaks these little guys as gemstones, so aim to up that “L” factor whenever possible.

-AAA Quality Off-Round White South Sea Pearl Necklace
+White South Sea Pearl Necklace Examples AAA to AAAA Quality

+Ultimately, what are the best quality South Sea pearls is up to you.
 Snagging a screaming deal like this depends on whether off-round and button-shaped pearls, or a few inclusions is a huge turn off for you, or if the luster and orient that is plain to see here overwhelms those other factors.

 What is Intermediate South Sea Pearl Grading?